Mountain Madness: The Boskoffs

 Nine years into her tenure as the owner and leader of Mountain Madness, in the fall of 2006, Christine Boskoff and Charlie Fowler, another well-known American climber and Mountain Madness guide, died in an avalanche while climbing near Lenggu Monastery on Genyen Mountain, in Sichuan Province in southwest China.

 Mark Gunlogson

 The loss of both of the company's owners presented new challenges for Mountain Madness, so in 2008, Mark Gunlogson, who began guiding for Mountain Madness in 1993, took over.
-Since 2000, he had been the company's business operations manager, and he is currently the president and majority owner.
+Since 2000, he had been the company's business operations manager, and he was the president and majority owner until 2025.
 Mountain Madness continues to operate as a well-known and respected international adventure travel company.
 Mountain Madness currently concentrates on expeditions to the Seven Summits, on mountaineering schools, and on trekking.